-Electric Water Heater Switch (typically located near systems monitor panel)
+Electric Water Heater Switch (Located near monitor panel)

 For Quick Recovery Operation (Dual Heating)

 Turn On both Water Heater switches; the gas one on the monitor panel and the electric one.
 This will help reheat the water heater tank more quickly than a single source would alone.
 Use this mode when you are using a larger than normal volume of hot water.